 With great enthusiasm we proudly unveil overview of the current state - it was nathe 2nd National Survey of the Games tural that, in order for comparisons with Industry, the most comprehensive and previous years to make sense, we used up-to-date report on the digital games the same criteria as in the 2022 mateecosystem in Brazil.
-The following con-rial.
-In other words, a mixed methodology, tent is the result of extensive research, with the main focus on mapping and the resting and productive to keep the survey open for as long as 2022.
+The following con- rial.
+In other words, a mixed methodology, tent is the result of extensive research, with the main focus on mapping and the mapping, and consolidation of informa- questionnaire answered by studios. tion gathered from developers and stu-It is also important to note that the initial dios across Brazil.
+This study builds upon focus of the study was only on the year the excellent work carried out in the first 2022, and its publication would have been edition of the survey, released in 2022. in 2023.
+However, based on feedback from Considering the main proposal of this new the industry, researchers, and Abragames' study - which is to reveal the evolution own perceptions of significant changes in of the national games industry based on the Brazilian and global games ecosystem, various parameters and present a broad it was concluded that it would be interesting and productive to keep the survey open for as long as 2022.
 Therefore, the number of responses may vary for each possible.
-Therefore, an extra effort was made to collect data question, and as a result, the study always indicates the numin person during the BIG Festival 2023, an important event that ber of respondents in each graph. gathers and attracts companies from other cities and allows for a broader national understanding of what is happening in the sector.
+Therefore, an extra effort was made to collect data question, and as a result, the study always indicates the numin person during the BIG Festival 2023, an important event that ber of respondents in each graph. gathers and attracts companies from other cities and allows for a broader national understanding of what is happening in Marcos Vinícius Cardoso the sector.
+Co-Founder of GA Consulting, responsible for the 2023 Survey.